-Can the scaffolds be used for both in vitro and in vivo research?
+Can the scaffolds be used for in vivo research?

 Disclaimer: The products are “For Research Use Only (RUO)” and should not be used for clinical, diagnostic, or therapeutic purposes.
 Ossiform and its distributor, Ilex Life Sciences LLC, make no other warranties, expressed or implied, including the implied warranty of merchantability and the implied warranty of fitness for particular purpose.